-Research has proven developmental dyscalculia results from cortical abnormalities in regional neural organization in the left angular gyrus, particularly a reduction in grey matter in the left intraparietal sulcus; whereas acquired dyscalculia occurs after lesions to the left parietal lobe.
+Research has proven developmental dyscalculia results from cortical abnormalities in regional neural organization in the left angular gyrus, particularly a reduction in grey matter in the left intraparietal sulcus; whereas acquired dyscalculia results from brain damage (stroke, injury, etc.)

 While the MLD student may be capable of executing guided practice, and demonstrating mastery through extended exercises; the dyscalculic is incapable of consistent retention of math material in long-term memory, and must relearn the concepts at each attempt.

 The dyscalculic can learn of the nature of their mental glitches and the errors that result.
 They can utilize tools and strategies to minimize the impact of these cognitive inefficiencies and mistakes of speech, reading, writing and demonstrating quantitative ideas.
 They cannot, however, eliminate the condition entirely, or control the natural stress response that occurs when diligent effort does not result in success.

 Given a dyscalculics limitations, it is only reasonable to require:

 (A) waiver of the math courses that require calculation and for which the dyscalculic is developmentally unprepared; AND / OR

 (B) substitution of required math classes with courses that expose the dyscalculic student to math concepts, math language, math history, and math literacy, without the need for exercises and exams involving calculation; OR